mattganis/IBM-Weather-Lab/README.md

 Prereq's - must have Docker installed on your workstation see: [Docker Install](https://docs.docker.com/get-docker/)

-* to Build the container use:
+* To Build the container use:

 `docker build -t weatherlab .`   -    (don't forget the ending dot)